David Penzer: Total Nonstop Action Wrestling (2006–2010)

-Returns to Impact Wrestling (2017, 2020–present)
+Returns to Impact Wrestling (2017, 2020–2023)

 Penzer returned to Impact Wrestling as a ring announcer at the April 21 Impact Wrestling television tapings, replacing Rockstar Spud.
 He was the ring announcer for much of 2017 up until Bound for Glory in November.
 In December 2017, Penzer announced on his Sitting Ringside podcast that he would not return to Impact Wrestling in the near future due to their ongoing budget cuts.

 Penzer was supposed to be the ring announcer for the TNA: There's No Place Like Home pay-per-view before it was called off due to the ongoing COVID-19 pandemic.
 However, Penzer later got signed full-time, making his second return to the company, starting in March 2020 at the Impact! tapings in Coca-Cola Roxy in Atlanta, Georgia, where he also did commentary work with Scott D'Amore for the TNA on AXS TV special, which was a preview broadcast for the aforementioned pay-per-piew.
 In addition to becoming the ring announcer once again for Impact Wrestling, Penzer also became the host of the weekly interview segment Around the Ring on Impact!
 Xplosion beginning with the May 23 edition.

 Penzer's ring announcing for Impact is mostly done with him outside the ring except for some championship matches where he introduces in-ring the participants after their entrances.
 During several months in 2021, Moose used this method to his advantage after he declared himself TNA World Champion at Rebellion and would instruct Penzer to introduce several of his matches in-ring as championship matches to validate his reign.

+On December 10, 2023, Penzer confirmed his departure from Impact Wrestling during Final Resolution, before the company rebranded back to TNA.
+He was replaced by Jennifer Chung.

 Post-wrestling career

-In 2014, Penzer became a real estate agent in the Tampa, FL area with Exit Elite Realty.
+In 2014, Penzer became a real estate agent in the Tampa, Florida area with Exit Elite Realty.

 In 2017, Penzer began to appear regularly on the YouTube channel THE HANNIBAL TV, recalling his experiences in wrestling or interviewing other stars on their experiences.
-It was the first time in 7 years he was seen in the wrestling business.
+It was the first time in seven years he was seen in the wrestling business.

+In April 2024 Penzer published the first of a two volume memoir titled Sitting Ringside.